Emekadata/Financial-Analysis-of-Tesla/README.md

 - Tesla remains the **EV market leader** with ~18–20% global share as of 2024

 ---
+## Data Analysis Tools
+- Excel : All liquidity, Profitability Ratio were carried out in excel
+- Python : CAPM, WACC, Monte Carlo, Fb Prophet were carried out using python
+---
 ## 📊 Financial & Ratio Analysis (2024)

 ### Liquidity: